jshub/jshub.github.com/projects/jshub/index.markdown

 ## Simplicity for plugin developers ##
 The jsHub core hub provides a simple event based API for plugins to communicate with.
 A plugin simply needs to `bind` (subscribe to) the events that is it interested in, and `trigger` events that is has created.

 The jsHub project includes sample plugins for collecting data from the page, and for transmitting data to the server.

-There are currently five example plugins available.
-There are two plugins for reading markup on the page:
+There is an example plugin for reading markup on the page:

  * [hPage-plugin.js](https://github.com/jshub/jshub-core/blob/master/app/javascripts/data-capture/hPage-plugin.js), a reference implementation of the [hPage specification](/hPage/)

- * [google-analytics-markup-plugin.js](https://github.com/jshub/jshub-core/blob/master/app/javascripts/data-capture/google-analytics-markup-plugin.js), an illustration of how to collect information from existing markup contained in JS variables and function calls
+We currently support plugins for two commercial services in production.

+ * [Causata](http://www.causata.com/) provides real-time customer intelligence.
+They also help to sponsor jsHub.
+ * [Google Analytics](http://www.google.com/analytics/), the free web analytics service.
+Note that jsHub does not integrate fully with Google Analytics.
+Instead, the plugin code places the normal tag for GA onto the page, and then maps jsHub events on to the tag.

-There are two example data transport plugins:
+For developers, there are two example data transport plugins:

- * [sample-get-plugin.js](https://github.com/jshub/jshub-core/blob/master/app/javascripts/data-transport/sample-get-plugin.js), a starting point for creating a plugin to send messages using a standard single pixel image
+ * [sample-get-plugin.js](http://github.com/jshub/jshub-core/blob/master/app/javascripts/data-transport/sample-get-plugin.js), a starting point for creating a plugin to send messages using a standard single pixel image
- * [sample-post-plugin.js](https://github.com/jshub/jshub-core/blob/master/app/javascripts/data-transport/sample-post-plugin.js), a starting point for creating a plugin to send messages by posting a form
+ * [sample-post-plugin.js](http://github.com/jshub/jshub-core/blob/master/app/javascripts/data-transport/sample-post-plugin.js), a starting point for creating a plugin to send messages by posting a form

 These are extensively commented and provide a simple starting point for developers to begin creating plugins for other products.